South Philadelphia: Transportation

 SEPTA's Broad Street Line subway services South Philadelphia and provides quick access to Center City and North Philadelphia.
 A number of SEPTA bus routes also serve South Philadelphia, ferrying commuters to and from Center City and the surrounding neighborhoods and suburbs.

 I-95 runs north and south through South Philadelphia and, in this area, provides commuters with access to Philadelphia International Airport, I-76, the South Philadelphia Sports Complex and the Walt Whitman Bridge.
 The Girard Point Bridge section of I-95 crosses over the mouth of the Schuylkill River, where it merges with the Delaware River.

-I-76 becomes the Schuylkill Expressway at Passyunk Avenue in South Philadelphia and allows access between this section of the city and University City, Center City, 30th Street Station and the western suburbs.
+I-76 runs from the Walt Whitman Bridge to Passyunk Avenue in South Philadelphia and allows access between this section of the city and University City, Center City, 30th Street Station and the western suburbs.

 In addition, PA Route 291 serves as a major artery between the area and Delaware County, crossing the Schuylkill River via the Platt Bridge, named for Medal of Honor recipient George C. Platt.
 Broad Street is part of PA Route 611.

 South Philadelphia is served by unprotected bike lanes on many streets going in all directions.
 Snyder Avenue has unprotected bike lanes going East and West.
 Columbus Boulevard has North and South bike lanes which are separated from automobile traffic from Reed Street to Center City.
 22nd Street provides Northward lanes for cyclists.
 Some streets such as 11th Street have both Bike lanes and Sharrows or Shared lane marking.
 In 2022, Washington Avenue east of Broad Street was transformed into a multimodel road with protected bike lanes and pedestrial crossings.
 The span of Washington Avenue west of Broad Street underwent repaving and minor changes to bike lanes.